-Overlapping with concerns about trade dislocation are concerns for the communities hit hardest by it.
-The image of Rust Belt towns whose main manufacturing plant moved its work offshore (or to a non-union state), devastating the local economy that has been built around that employer, is based in reality.
+Overlapping with those who worry about trade dislocation are those who express concern for the communities hit hardest by it.
+The archetype is one of those towns in Ohio or Pennsylvania whose main manufacturing plant moves its work offshore, devastating the local economy that has been built around that employer.
 The suffering of less educated workers in such communities is real, profound, and mounting.
+Some of this suffering has been exacerbated by the opioid epidemic and by the lasting harm of combat faced by the significant number of military veterans and their families in these communities.

 The natural instinct of any compassionate human being, let alone any responsive politician, is to try to fix this situation.
 Preventing job loss in the first place seems to be the way to do so, and when that cannot be done, what comes next are efforts to revive the hard-hit communities.
-Accordingly, numerous policy proposals in recent years has called for plans to recognize the importance of local communities and build them back up.
-Elected officials, for their part, often want follow up with geographically targeted and/or 'trade-related' government assistance.
+Accordingly, much of the writing from policy wonks in recent years has called for plans to recognize the importance of local communities and build them back up.
+Elected officials, for their part, make a pilgrimage to these places of suffering to show their concern and empathy and then follow up with targeted government assistance.

 The problem is that there are precious few examples of a government successfully reviving a community suffering from industrial decline.
 Geography is not destiny, but it is the embodiment of economic history in many ways, and accumulated history is difficult to overcome.
 Growing up near Boston in the 1970s, I remember my elementary school teaching me about the jobs lost in the textile mills of Lawrence and Lowell and the efforts to bring back those towns.
 To this day, the towns remain shells of their former selves-and that is in Massachusetts, a state with a generous mindset and senior representatives in Congress who can deliver federal funds.
 The same remains true for cities in the Midwest.

 True, Pittsburgh has transitioned back to vitality, and Detroit is past the worst of its horrible economic and social lows, but the former had to experience a nearly complete turnover of industries and to some degree a turnover of population, and the latter is still a long way from full employment and prosperity.
 And those two cities are vastly outnumbered by the cities and towns that have not come back at all.